MWSandbox/docs/notes/k8s-deep-dive.md

   - Since 1.26 kube-apiserver uses leases to publish its identity

 # Open Questions
-- What is a container runtime?
-What are the differences between different container runtimes?
 - What is the operator pattern?
 Code an example
 - https://kubernetes.io/docs/setup/production-environment/container-runtimes/
 - DNS